izimobil/polib/docs/contributing.rst

 There are various possibilities to get involved, for example you can:

 * `Report bugs <https://github.com/izimobil/polib/issues/new/>`_
-  preferably with patches if you can;
+  preferably with patches if you can
 * Enhance this `documentation <https://github.com/izimobil/polib/tree/master/docs/>`_
 * `Fork the code <https://github.com/izimobil/polib/>`_, implement new features, test and send a pull request